Michigan football transfer portal: Names to know, players to watch

 Western Kentucky defensive back Upton Stout, redshirt sophomore

-Nickel Mike Sainristil and cornerback Josh Wallace both finished their fifth yers, while Makari Paige completed his senior year and though Rod Moore is only a junior, he too is draft eligible and quite the enticing prospect.
+Defensive backs Mike Sainristil and cornerback Josh Wallace both finished their fifth seasons, while Makari Paige completed his senior year and though Rod Moore is only a junior, he may look to entering the NFL draft, too.

 Blessed to be offered by Michigan! pic.twitter.com/nM4oCWbntU